JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

 `DEVICE_MODELS`. `--mux_delay_by_width` / `--no_mux_delay_by_width` force
 either, for any tool, for direct A/B measurement.

+In width-keyed mode the key describes physical packed width, not the source type name: every N-bit integer, signed value, float, enum, array, struct, or nested aggregate MUX reads and writes `MUX_uintN_t.delay` and its `MUX_uintN_t.timing.json` sidecar.
+Built-in MUXes remain cacheable when their ports carry a user-defined type; unrelated user functions retain the normal non-cacheable policy.
+If several cold typed MUX entities resolve to the same key during one compiler run, only one representative synthesis is launched and its timing report is propagated to the equivalent logic objects.
+Collapsed mode continues to use the single `mux` key exactly as before.

+This canonicalization changed neither `DEVICE_MODELS.py`, model V4, timing coefficients, the liberty data, nor the cache-directory identity: an N-bit typed MUX is the same isolated MUX bank already represented by the existing integer key, rather than a new timing model.

 ### Cache-key versioning

 `SYN.GET_PATH_DELAY_CACHE_DIR` appends library + corner + `DEVICE_MODELS.MODEL_VERSION`